 Attendance to meets is not mandatory.
 However, boys or girls who do not have goals to work toward begin to fall behind in workouts.
 Workouts during the meet season are centered around preparing for the meets.
 Gymnasts feel left out if they are not allowed the anticipation of an upcoming meet.
 If boy or girl qualifies for the State Meet, they should attend this competition.
 Winning is fun, but it is the working toward one's goal that is far more important.
 We are all born knowing how to win, however, many of us need to learn to lose graciously.

 The team has a fairly informal parents' club although it is not as active as other teams.
 Generally parents help run the one or two meets that are held here annually at Crenshaws.
 Most of the parents have said they are opposed to burdening their child with lots of additional fund-raising.
 The Spinner Invitational, a very large boys' home meet in February, is the largest source of team income.
 Crenshaws will always host this meet.
-If the coaches choose not to run a girls' meet, then the girls' parents are asked to pay a one time fee of $20 to help with purchasing concession items for the Spinner Invitational.
+If the coaches choose not to run a girls' meet, then the girls' parents are asked to pay a one time fee of $60 to help with purchasing concession items for the Spinner Invitational.
+The fee can be avoided if one or both parents work at the Spinner Invitational.
 The profits from the meet(s) provides funds so that all coaches travel and meet expenses are paid for State, Regionals and Nationals.
 This includes both the boys and girls team.
 At the lower levels, the might not be a great deal of savings, but at regionals or nationals, it can mean savings of several hundred dollars per child in assistance.

 It is our belief that parents should encourage their child in all of his endeavors without being the push behind the motivation.
 Kids need to learn to participate from within.
 Parents who become overly involved tend to expect more out of the sport than often can be gained.
 The child will sometimes become squeezed between the parent and coach.
 Coaches push and parents should praise.
 Parents need to be an oasis that their children can seek.
 Parents are welcome to occasionally visit workouts to watch for a short while.
 It is our policy that we would rather not have parents in the gym nightly, especially if there are other classes in progress.
 The nightly visit by parent is distracting to the gymnasts and coaches.
 We have even had parents on the floor coaching their children.